-.4" Buck Explained
+.4" Buckshot Ammo: .4" Buck Explained

-Sometimes people will see this ammo for sale either preloaded or loose and wonder what exactly it is.
-The best thing to compare it to is 000 buck which comes in at .36” diameter pellets.
-The .4” is slightly bigger and you’ve got one of the most devastating sizes of shotgun pellet on the market today.
-The primary manufacturer of this ammo is NobleSport, a company widely known for their competition grade shotgun ammunition.
+Sometimes people will see this ammo for sale either preloaded or loose, and wonder what exactly it is.
+The best thing to compare it to is 000 buck, which comes in at .36” diameter pellets.
+The .4” is slightly bigger, and the result is one of the most devastating sizes of shotgun pellets on the market today.
+The primary manufacturer of this ammo is NobleSport, a company widely known for their competition-grade shotgun ammunition.

 Home Defense Use